openshift/ci-tools/cmd/repo-init/frontend/README.md

-# `pod-scaler` Frontend
+# `repo-init` Frontend

-The `pod-scaler` frontend is built off of the Patternfly React TypeScript Seed.
+The `repo-init` frontend is built off of the Patternfly React TypeScript Seed.

 ## Development scripts
 ```sh